rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 }
 ```

 I will explain what is happening here.
-First of all we define
+First of all, we define
 `type A` to be `struct` which has two fields `i` and `j` of type int.

 ```go